RachlGew/wege8390_Perlin_noise_and_randomness/README.md

 # Generative Perlin Wheel: "Shimmering Life Layers"
-This project is a generative art work implemented using p5.js, inspired by Yayoi Kusama's Polka Dot Art and Pacita Abad's Wheels of Fortune.
+This project is a generative art work implemented using p5.js, inspired by Pacita Abad's Wheels of Fortune and Yayoi Kusama's Polka Dot Art.
 The work drives multiple visual elements through Perlin noise, making them flow, breathe, and glow in the picture, creating a dynamic picture with a sense of meditation, rhythm, and depth.

 ---